josephthomas08/bikesharing/README.md

 ## Note -The total number of rides in this dataset for the month of August 2019 are 2,344,224.
 This dataset includes  the rides by genders (male, female, unknown) and type of customers (subscribers and daily customers.

 The information gives us a estimate of what we can expect in any similar cities.
-This data also will ecnourage the city authorities to envision their team to look into ways to encourage the community to engage positively in reducing carbon footprint.
+This data also will encourage the city authorities to envision their team to look into ways to encourage the community to engage positively in reducing carbon footprint.

 ## Customer Breakdown

 <img width="1329" alt="D3 2 Customer breakdown" src="https://user-images.githubusercontent.com/75267605/113325308-41436000-92e6-11eb-821c-e98cde73ab97.png">

 The dataset and focussed dashboard gives us the overall two types of Users, daily customers (random users, Vacationers) and subscribers (regular users).
-The dat set shows that 81% are subscribers and rest 19% are daily customers.
+The data set shows that 81% are subscribers and rest 19% are daily customers.

 The data Set will help city and state to envision their tourist operators of how they can monetize and promote bike riding during the visit into their city.